typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 ### Step 1: Set up a team

 1. [Sign up](https://cloud.typesense.org/signup) for an account on Typesense Cloud using regular email/password-based authentication.
-2. Click on your email address on the top right of the page (which will open up the accounts switcher) and click on "New Team".
+2. Click on your email address on the top right of the page (which will open up the account switcher) and click on "New Team".
 3. Give your team a name, specify a contact email and click on "Create Team".
 4. For security and verification purposes, we require a valid payment method on file for your team account before you can set up SSO for it (even though we do not charge extra for SSO).
    So once you create your team, click on "account" in the top navbar, scroll down to the "Billing" section and add a Payment Method to your team account.